- Attention is a highly malleable quality and most directly influenced by the environment in which it is used.

 You can think of attention as the gateway to thinking.
-Without it, other aspects of thinking, namely, perception, memory, language, learning, creativity, reasoning, problem solving, and decision making are greatly diminished or can’t occur at all.
+Without it, other aspects of thinking, namely, perception, memory, language, learning, creativity, reasoning, problem-solving, and decision making are greatly diminished or can’t occur at all.
 The ability of your children to learn to focus effectively and consistently lays the foundation for almost all aspects of their growth and is fundamental to their development into successful and happy people.

 Attention has been found to be a highly malleable quality and most directly influenced by the environment in which it is used.
 This selective attention can be found in the animal kingdom in which different species develop attentional skills that help them function and survive.
 For example, wolves, lions, tigers, and other predators have highly tuned visual attention that enables them to spot and track their prey.
-In contract, their prey, including deer and antelope, have well-developed auditory attention that allows them to hear approaching predators.
+In contrast, their prey, including deer and antelope, have well-developed auditory attention that allows them to hear approaching predators.
 In both cases, animals’ attentional abilities have developed based on the environment in which they live.

 The same holds true for human development.
 Whether infant recognition of their parents’ faces or students paying attention in class, children’s immediate environment determines the kind of attention that they develop.
 In generations past, for example, children directed considerable amounts of their time to reading, an activity that offered few distractions and required intense and sustained attention, imagination, and memory.
 The advent of television altered that attention by offering children visual stimuli, fragmented attention, and little need for imagination.
-Then the Internet was invented and children were thrust into a vastly different environment in which, because distraction is the norm, consistent attention is impossible, imagination is unnecessary, and memory is inhibited.
+Then the internet was invented and children were thrust into a vastly different environment in which, because distraction is the norm, consistent attention is impossible, imagination is unnecessary, and memory is inhibited.

 Technology conditions the brain to pay attention to information very differently than reading.
 The metaphor that Nicholas Carr uses is the difference between scuba diving and jet skiing.
 Book reading is like scuba diving in which the diver is submerged in a quiet, visually restricted, slow-paced setting with few distractions and, as a result, is required to focus narrowly and think deeply on the limited information that is available to them.
-In contrast, using the Internet is like jet skiing, in which the jet skier is skimming along the surface of the water at high speed, exposed to a broad vista, surrounded by many distractions, and only able to focus fleetingly on any one thing.
+In contrast, using the internet is like jet skiing, in which the jet skier is skimming along the surface of the water at high speed, exposed to a broad vista, surrounded by many distractions, and only able to focus fleetingly on any one thing.

 In fact, studies have shown that reading uninterrupted text results in faster completion and better understanding, recall, and learning than those who read text filled with hyperlinks and ads.
 Those who read a text-only version of a presentation, as compared to one that included video, found the presentation to be more engaging, informative, and entertaining, a finding contrary to conventional wisdom, to be sure.
-Additionally, contrary to conventional educational wisdom, students who were allowed Internet access during class didn’t recall the lecture nor did they perform as well on a test of the material as those who weren’t “wired” during class.
-Finally, reading develops reflection, critical thinking, problem solving, and vocabulary better than visual media.
+Additionally, contrary to conventional educational wisdom, students who were allowed internet access during class didn’t recall the lecture nor did they perform as well on a test of the material as those who weren’t “wired” during class.
+Finally, reading develops reflection, critical thinking, problem-solving, and vocabulary better than visual media.

 Exposure to technology isn’t all bad.
 Research shows that, for example, video games and other screen media improve visual-spatial capabilities, increase attentional ability, reaction times, and the capacity to identify details among clutter.
 Also, rather than making children stupid, it may just be making them different.
-For example, the ubiquitous use of Internet search engines is causing children to become less adept at remembering things and more skilled at remembering where to find things.
-Given the ease with which information can be find these days, it only stands to reason that knowing where to look is becoming more important for children than actually knowing something.
-Not having to retain information in our brain may allow it to engage in more “higher-order” processing such as contemplation, critical thinking, and problem solving.
+For example, the ubiquitous use of internet search engines is causing children to become less adept at remembering things and more skilled at remembering where to find things.
+Given the ease with which information can be found these days, it only stands to reason that knowing where to look is becoming more important for children than actually knowing something.
+Not having to retain information in our brain may allow it to engage in more “higher-order” processing such as contemplation, critical thinking, and problem-solving.